adseib/til/python/uploading-MSSQL-data-to-Google-sheets.md

-#Uploading SQL Query Data to Google Sheets
+#Uploading SQL Query Data to Google Sheets (Python 3)

 Leveraging from Wesley Chun's excellent Google API [tutorial](http://wescpy.blogspot.ca/2016/06/using-new-google-sheets-api.html), the snipet below is a quick and dirty way to get an MSSQL query data on a GSheet. pymsql does the heavy lifting on the MSSQL server side.